m7mdGNo/mask_detector/README.md

 # mask_detector

-in this project i use mediapipe library to detect and locate faces from video or single image, then classifiey all faces into two classes (mask,no mask), and put rectangle at these classified faces. i create my own dataset , train model with this custom dataset in train.ipynb and save the model to reuse it then load the model in detect.py to classifiey faces
+in this project i use mediapipe library to detect and locate faces from video or single image, then classifiey all faces into two classes (mask,no mask), and put rectangle around these classified faces. i create my own dataset , train model with this custom dataset in train.ipynb and save the model to reuse it then load the model in detect.py to classifiey faces